MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-troubleshooting.md

 ### IncorrectDataFormat

 This error code means that the Eventstreams item connected to your Data Activator object contained data in a format that is not recognized by Data Activator.
-To resolve the problem, review the data in your Eventstreams item to ensure that it is in JSON dictionary format, as described in [Get data for Data Activator from Eventstreams](data-activator-get-data-eventstreams.md).
+To resolve the problem, review the data in your Eventstreams item to ensure that it's in JSON dictionary format, as described in [Get data for Data Activator from Eventstreams](data-activator-get-data-eventstreams.md).

 ## Trigger evaluation error codes